SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 ### **Step 4:** Connect your Local app to `SAP BTP Cloud services` by storing various credentials locally.

 To run it locally and connect with SAP BTP services, you'd need to create a local file `default-env.json` in your btp-ai-core-bootcamp folder [btp-ai-core-bootcamp/src/sustainable-smart-factory-app/default-env.json](default-env.json) with the `hana`, `destination` & `xsuaa` service key credentials.
-You may refer to the default-env file as a template, then `copy the service key into each component's credentials part`.
+You may refer to the default-env file as a template, then `copy JSON payload of each service key into the respective credentials part`.

 #### A. SAP BTP HANA Cloud HDI service instance